dkmur/Stats/README.md

 - Make sure SQL_user has privileges on both STATS_DB and MAD_DB.

 ### 3 Define areas and add devices
-Within Stats it is possible to assign devices to areas (towns) in order to analyze statistics per area providing the possibility to i.e. compare areas or test functionality like PrioQ in a specific area and analyze it's statistics. <br>
-3 options are availabe: <br>
-1. In case you only have one area/town or are simply to lazy to assign devices to an area :P follow steps in 3.1, where area ``world`` will be created.<br>
-2. Recommended: Use MAD (sub)fences.
-Area's will be created based on MAD fences or subfences, 3.2.
-In case each walker contains max 1 mon_mitm area, device to area assignmented is automated.<br>
-3. The "old" way, create an area file where you set your area coordinates and assign devices to each area manually.
-See 3.3<br>

-#### 3.1 Quick setup
+Recommended way, making use of MAD mon_mitm fences.
-- in ``config.ini`` set ``FENCE=world``
+- fill out MAD instance and database details in ``config.ini``
-- Execute ``./settings.run``, this will create required stats tables, triggers, sql queries, procedures and crontab file. <br>
-- Edit crontab ``crontab -e`` and insert content of ``crontab.txt`` located in Stats home. <br>
-Note: when adding devices, remove ``world.ini`` in /areas and execute ``settings.run`` or add device origin to table ``Area`` manually

-#### 3.2 Use MAD fences (RECOMMENDED)
 - in ``config.ini`` set ``FENCE=MAD``
+- Advised to set all options for MAD table cleanup to true, way down in config.ini
+- check any other settings in config.ini and set to your preference
-- make sure your geofence names are not imported into db and have a name like ``configs/geofences/paris.txt`` as this will fuckup creation of stats cron files!! ``!blame banana``
+- note: for really old setups, make sure your geofence names are not imported into db and have a name like ``configs/geofences/paris.txt`` as this will fuckup creation of stats cron files!! ``!blame banana``
 - Execute ``./settings.run``, this will create required stats tables, triggers, sql queries , procedures and crontab file <br>
 - Edit crontab ``crontab -e`` and insert content of ``crontab.txt`` located in Stats home. <br>

+Adding devices:
 - If each walker only contains 1 mon_mitm area, set MAD_DEVICE_INSERT=true in config.ini for automatic assignment.
-Else assign devices (MAD origins) to the created area's (select Area from STATS_DB.Area;) manually, in mysql:<br>
+- Else assign devices (MAD origins) to the created area's, table Area, manually, in mysql:<br>
 ```
 insert into ##STATS_DB##.Area (Area,Origin) values
 ('Town1','Device_town1_01'),